 If the child doesn’t respond and isn’t breathing:

-- Carefully place the child on his/her back.
+- Carefully place the child on their back.
 For a baby, be careful not to tilt the head back too far.
-If you suspect a neck or head injury, roll the baby over, moving his/her entire body at once.
+If you suspect a neck or head injury, roll the baby over, moving their entire body at once.

 - For a baby, place two fingers on breastbone.
 For a child, place heel of one hand on center of chest at nipple line.
 You also can push with one hand on top of the other.